 Complaints concerning grades or other evaluations should be addressed to the faculty members(s) awarding the grade.
-If the complaint is not resolved satisfactorily between the student and the faculty member(s), the student may appeal in writing to the Graduate Director.
+If the complaint is not resolved satisfactorily between the student and the faculty member(s), the student may appeal in writing to the NSGP Director or Co-Directors.